 The Best Chicken Noodle Soup is made whenever I have a leftover roaster chicken carcass.
 This homemade chicken soup recipe is made in my Dutch oven and it is a keeper!

-Everyone should know how to make a comforting pot of chicken soup.
+Everyone should know how to make a comforting pot of soup that's loaded with meat, veggies and tons of chicken flavor.
 There is nothing better than a nice warm bowl of soup on a cold winter day.
 It is also one of those great meals that can be made in advance or pulled out of the freezer when you have a sick family member or friend.
+Plus it's a great way to use up the leftover carcass from chicken.